hitagisol/PX4FLOW_mavlink_read/README.md

 This is a python package used to get value from PX4FLOW sensor.

+test.py is an example for using this package.
+To use test.py, firstly conncet the PX4FLOW to your computer via USB, then run python test.py.
+Two files sample.txt & samplerad.txt will be generated into the dictionary which you save the test.py.

 Mavlinkprotocol.py

 -- Used to unpack binary data under mavlink protocol into desired format.
 Two arguments are needed: handler and msgid.